GFlorio/pytimeset/README.md

-# pytimeset
+# PyTimeSet
-Library that defines time intervals and sets and offers typical operations between them using Cython for speed.
+Library that allows high speed arithmetics with time intervals, powered by Cython.